Boyd Cordner

 He has played for Country Origin and New South Wales in the State of Origin series.
 Cordner won premierships with the Roosters in the 2013 NRL season, 2018 NRL season, and 2019 NRL season.
 Cordner captained the Roosters, New South Wales and Australia.

-Background
+Early life

-Cordner was born in Taree, New South Wales.
+Cordner was born in Taree on the Mid North Coast region of New South Wales.
 Cordner's mother, Lanai, died of breast cancer when he was four years old, leaving his father Chris to raise him along with his brother Dane.

 Cordner played his junior football for the Old Bar Pirates and Taree Red Rovers and attended St Clare's High School before being recruited by the Sydney Roosters.

 Playing career

 Cordner played for the Newtown Jets SG Ball side before playing for the Sydney Roosters NYC team between 2009 and 2011.

 2011

 In Round 13 of the 2011 NRL season, Cordner made his NRL debut for the Sydney Roosters against the New Zealand Warriors at the SFS, playing off the interchange bench in the Roosters 13–6 win.
 Cordner finished his debut year in the NRL with him playing in seven matches for the Sydney Roosters.